vanyadelova/accordion-widget/README.md

 ## [DEMO]()

 ## What this project is about
-This is my own attempt at the NGT's Frontend Developer Test.
-The goal of this test is to create a small dashboard with a page that displays a summary of multiple results.
-The app consumes the data from the Firebase database and display it in a mini front-end dashboard.
+This is my own attempt at the Progress' task.
+The goal of this task is to create an Accordion widget initialized from KendoUI datasource.
 The app should include the following features:

-- **Converted results to a json structure**
-- **JavaScript, ReactJS and UIkit**
-- **Firebase Realtime Database**
-- **Nice commit messages**
+- **Can be initialized either from markup, data object or KendoUI datasource**
+- **Supports templates when bound to datasourcet**
+- **Can expand / collapse items**
+- **Support animations when expanding / collapsing**
 - **Working code**
 - **Readme**

-It is a ReactJS Web-App using Firebase as a backend database..

 ## Run it locally 🖥